usnistgov/MIST/README.md

 ## Applicable Domain

 MIST is designed to stitch 2D image datasets.
-Therefore each slice of a higher dimensional dataset is stitched together independently of all others with no information being carried between slices.
-For example, MIST can stitch a time series of 2D datasets (2D+time) where the image grid for each time slice it stitched together independently of all others.
-The problem of 3D volumetric stitching is not handled by MIST.
+It does not address volumetric or 3d stitching which requires a system to identify and correlate features across a third dimension (e.g., Z-axis).
+The tool has a facility for handling time-series data as a sequence of independent datasets.

 ## Sample Data Sets

-We have two datasets: a 5x5 grid of images and a 10x10 grid of images.
-These datasets were acquired with 10% overlap between consecutive tiles and in two imaging modalities: phase contrast and Cy5 (a Fluorescent imaging modality with minimal background noise).
-An example of each image is shown in Figure 1 below.
-Grid tiling starts in the upper left corner and moves horizontally (x or column direction).
-The shift between rows is done by combing, meaning in an mxn grid the next tile acquired after the nth right tile on row i is the first tile on the left of row i+1.
-The naming convention of the files follows the one done by MicroManager in the format: file_name_r{rrr}_c{ccc}.tif where r{rrr} is the row number and c{ccc} is the column number of the tile in the 5x5 grid.
-For example: img_Cy5_r003_c004.tif is the image acquired using Cy5 and located on row 3, column 4 on the 5x5 grid.
+We have two datasets: a 5x5 grid of image tiles and a 10x10 one.
+The two datasets were acquired with 10% overlap between consecutive tiles and in two imaging modalities: phase contrast and Cy5 (a Fluorescent imaging modality with minimal background noise).
+An example of each image is shown in Figure~1 below.
+Grid tiling starts in the upper left corner and proceeds one row at a time from left to right; rows are ordered from top to bottom.
+File names follow the pattern, `basename_r{rrr}_c{ccc}.tif`, where `r{rrr}` is the row number and `c{ccc}` the column number.
+For example: `img_Cy5_r003_c004.tif` is the image acquired using Cy5 and located on row 3, column 4 on the 5x5 grid.

 These datasets can be downloaded from the following links: